Parking ticket/Penalty Charge Notice (PCN)

 - £130 reduced to £65 if paid within 14 days from the date of issue of the parking ticket

 - £80 reduced to £40 if paid within 14 days from the date of issue of the parking ticket

 What to do if you receive a parking ticket

 You will receive the parking ticket affixed to your vehicle or handed to the driver by one of our CEOs.
 The ticket will be inside a yellow envelope and will have all the details you need on it.
-There will be the reason the parking ticket has been issued along with details on how to pay and how to make a challenge.
+These details will include: the reason for the parking ticket being issued, details on how to pay, as well as information on how to make a challenge.

 We can also post a parking ticket, if a parking contravention is observed via a closed circuit television (CCTV) camera, or if a CEO is prevented from issuing a parking ticket, or if a vehicle drives away before the CEO can affix the parking ticket to the vehicle or hand it to the driver.

 The Road Traffic Act 1991 (RTA) was introduced to decriminalise parking fines, allowing local authorities to issue parking tickets for contraventions such as: parking on yellow lines, footway parking, not displaying valid pay and display tickets or parking permits within a Controlled Parking Zone (CPZ).

 The powers of the RTA were officially handed over to local authorities by the Secretary of State in 1994.
 From March 2008, the parking enforcement provisions in the RTA were replaced by the Traffic Management Act 2004 (TMA).
 Decriminalised Parking Enforcement (DPE) is now known as Civil Parking Enforcement (CPE).
 Parking Attendants (PAs) are now known as Civil Enforcement Officers (CEOs).